gdotdesign/Lattice/README.md

+This library is being developed for offline web application inthe google web store.
-Started developing for MooTools  1.2
+Started developing for MooTools  1.2.